momentum-design/blog/doc/_posts/en_us/mframe/getting_started/just_start.md

 ## mframe

-All the operation in mframe starting with creating an instance of motion object.
-The most importthing you need to do is to set up key frame status in frames.
+All the operations in mframe start with creating an instance of motion object.
+The most import thing you need to do is to set up key frame status in frames.
 Then our lib will generator the motion automatically.

 ## Set multiple css attribution